Aretha (1980 album)

 Aretha is the twenty-sixth studio album by American singer Aretha Franklin.
 It was released on September 30, 1980, by Arista Records.
 This is Franklin's second eponymous album, and her first for Arista Records after a 12-year tenure with Atlantic Records.

 Franklin's first Arista single release, "United Together", reached number 3 on the Soul chart and crossed over to number 56 on Billboard's Hot 100.
 The album itself peaked at number 47 and spent 30 weeks on the Billboard album chart.

 The album's opening track, "Come to Me", appeared again on Franklin's 1989 album, Through the Storm.

+One of the album's collaborators, Phil Perry, who helped to pen "United Together", would go on to score a number one R&B hit in 1991 with his rendition of Franklin's 1970 hit, "Call Me".